canonical/spark-client-snap/docs/tutorial/t-setup.md

 kubectl get roles -n spark
 kubectl get rolebindings -n spark
 ```

+You should see the output of the commands similar to the following:

 For Spark to be able to access and use our local S3 bucket, we need to provide a few Spark configurations including the bucket endpoint, access key and secret key.
 In Charmed Spark solution, we bind these configurations to a Kubernetes service account such that when Spark jobs are executed with that service account, all the configurations binded to that service account are supplied to Spark automatically.